vanmo9/-News-Highlight/README.md

 ## Project Description

-    This is web application that allows users to create users get latest news
+    This is web application that allows users users to  get latest news.
+It also easy to use and can save you alot of time because all kind of news is available

 ## Project setup  installation